ChrstphrHll/npc_gen/students/Joyce Helartha.md

 ---
 # Joyce Helartha
 ### Description
-- Halfling Cleric from Principality of the Palus Peoples
+- Halfling Cleric from Aldercrown Empire
 - 1st year Diplomacy student in Treskal
 - shoulder length curly grey hair that's well kept, Pale Brown eyes, and Dark Tan skin
 - Is Innovative and Abrasive, and has Compassion as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes